A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Introduction

 Due to their superior dispersion properties, high-order methods are ideally suited for wave-dominated partial differential equations (PDEs) \citep{KreissOliger1972}.
 That said, unless great care is taken in the treatment of boundary conditions, interface couplings, and variable coefficients, high-order methods are often less robust than their low-order counterparts.
 An important tool in robust high-order methods is utilization of the summation-by-parts (SBP) property \citep{KreissScherer1974, KreissScherer1977}.
 SBP is the discrete analogue of integration by parts and allows the discrete stability analysis to mimic the continuous well-posedness analysis \citep{Nordstrom2017}.

 When combined with multiblock domain decompositions and curvilinear coordinates, SBP finite difference methods can be used to stably and accurately model complex geometries and variable material parameters.
 SBP finite difference methods use standard central difference stencils in the interior of a domain and transition to one-sided stencils at boundaries and interfaces in a manner that maintains the SBP property.
 An important feature of SBP finite difference methods is the built-in norm matrix, which is similar to the mass matrix in finite element methods.
 A variety of SBP finite difference operators have been developed with the most relevant to this work being the first and second derivative operators on unstaggered grids \citep{KreissScherer1974, KreissScherer1977, Strand1994, MattssonNordstrom2004, Mattsson2012}.
-With SBP finite difference methods it is possible to either enforce boundary conditions strongly \citep{Olsson1995a, Olsson1995b} or weakly \citep{CarpenterGottliebAbarbanel1994, CarpenterNordstromGottlieb1999}; weak enforcement of boundary condition with SBP methods is often called the simultaneous approximation term (SAT) method and is the approach taken here.
+With SBP finite difference methods it is possible to either enforce boundary conditions strongly \citep{Olsson1995a, Olsson1995b} or weakly \citep{CarpenterGottliebAbarbanel1994, CarpenterNordstromGottlieb1999}; weak enforcement of boundary conditions with SBP methods is often called the simultaneous approximation term (SAT) method and is the approach taken here due to its ability to handle non-compatible boundary and interface conditions.

 We are primarily interested in the wave equation in second-order form, that is, a displacement formulation of the wave equation as opposed to velocity-stress or velocity-strain.
-Our motivation for this is to address our ultimate goal of advancing simulations of the earthquake cycle where interseismic loading (decade long tectonic loading) is coupled to dynamic rupture (earthquake rupture taking place over seconds to minutes); the importance of this coupling has been recently highlighted in, for example, \citet{Erickson2020}.
+Our motivation for this is to address our ultimate goal of advancing simulations of the earthquake cycle, though our work is applicable to other coupling situations and whenever characteristic-based boundary conditions are natural.
+In earthquake cycle models interseismic loading (decade long tectonic loading) is coupled to dynamic rupture (earthquake rupture taking place over seconds to minutes); the importance of this coupling has been recently highlighted in, for example, \citet{Erickson2020}.
 In the interseismic phase, a quasidynamic formulation is often used that neglects inertial effects, e.g., acceleration, resulting in an elliptic PDE for the displacement.
-In the coseismic rupture phase inertial effects should be included resulting equation is a hyperbolic wave equation.
+During active fault slip, the coseismic rupture phase, the equations have a hyperbolic character due to the inclusion of inertial effects.